 You’re about to read something unusual.
-An article on abortion without controversy, political statements or hyperbole from either end of the political spectrum.
-Just the facts – seven of them – courtesy of new reports released in the last few weeks by a distinguished medical journal, The Lancet, the Guttmacher Institute, and rarely cited data from the superb Global Burden of Disease (GBD).
+An article on abortion without controversy, political statements, or hyperbole from either end of the political spectrum.
+Just the facts – seven of them – courtesy of new reports by a distinguished medical journal, The Lancet, and the Guttmacher Institute, and rarely cited data from the superb Global Burden of Disease (GBD).

 Here we go.